rubyfu/RubyFu/module_0x4__web_kung_fu/web_servcies_and_apis.md

-# Web Servcies and APIs
+# Web Services and APIs

 Web Services and APIs are getting popular and used in many known websites we use in daily basis.
 For that matter, I'd like to put some general definitions that may make it clear to deal with